 The crisis has become pandemic in the EU at the beginning of the XXI century.
 The European public discourse addresses crises with a mixture of despair, anxiety and hope for a better future.
 Do emotions run politics today?
 Would you like to better understand the mechanisms underlying European crises?
 Would you like acquire interdisciplinary skills of analysing them?

-In the summer school, we bring to your attention the role of knowledge and imagination in political debates and policymaking in the times of crisis and ask:
+The summer school’s aim is to present and discuss the role of knowledge and imagination in political debates and policymaking in the times of crisis.
+To invite you to discuss:

 “I really enjoyed my program.
 The best part was that we had a small group, so it was more easy to interact in class.
 Also, there were interesting subjects asn everyone attendind to the program was very well-aware of politics, so I learnt a lot not just from lecturers but also from the other students.”